Remote file copy - Synchronize file trees across local disks, directories or across a network.

 It is also possible to use rsync without using rsh or ssh as the transport.
 In this case you will connect to a remote rsync server running on TCP port 873.

-You may establish the connection via a web proxy by setting the environment variable RSYNC_PROXY to a hostname:port pair pointing to your web proxy.
+You can establish the connection via a web proxy by setting the environment variable RSYNC_PROXY to a hostname:port pair pointing to your web proxy.

 Note that your web proxy's configuration must allow proxying to port 873.